leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 ### Architecture

- The part of eConnect functionality dealing with connectivity to Infor OS and

- data processing has been moved out of eConnect extension into a new extension named
+ The part of eConnect functionality dealing with connectivity to Infor OS and data processing has been moved out of eConnect extension into a new extension named,

  **eConnect-base**.